A guest post by Kerry-Anne Smith.

 4. What to wear?

+This is another important thing to consider before you leave for the Galapagos Islands.
 As an island destination, clothing tends to be more casual.
 If you are travelling in the cooler months, do remember to bring a warm layer or two such as a fleece and long trousers.
 Also note that some of the luxury cruises may have a smart casual dress code for dining.
+There will be numerous hikes so bring sturdy hiking shoes and other lightweight gear.
+In addition, don’t forget your swimwear for snorkelling trips.

 5. Your guides?

 One of the things most people find interesting when visiting the Galapagos Islands is the information they get on the flora and fauna from their guides.
 Generally, the better the guides on board, the more your cruise will cost.
 Furthermore, the better guides will generally have a higher standard of English, which may be an important consideration unless you are fluent in Spanish.
-Checking out the quality of the guides before you book is important – you don’t want to mistake the elusive red-footed booby (pictured above) with the more common blue-footed variety.
+Checking out the quality of the guides before you book is important.
+My guides on Yacht La Pinta were excellent!

 Read about other recommended places to visit in Ecuador.